Peter Murphy (musician): Bauhaus

 Daniel Ash convinced Murphy to join Bauhaus, one of the establishing acts of the goth movement.
 Their use of spacey recording effects and theatrical aesthetics was evocative of glam rock; they became an influential group in the early days of gothic rock.
 In 1983, Bauhaus appeared during the opening sequences of the horror film The Hunger, performing one of their most popular songs, "Bela Lugosi's Dead".
 The camera focused almost exclusively on Murphy during most of the scene, panning only briefly to the stars David Bowie and Catherine Deneuve.
-Bauhaus reformed in 1998 for a tour, and later reunited again in late 2019 for three reunion shows.
+Bauhaus reformed in 1998 for a tour, and later reunited again in 2005, culminating in a tour with the band Nine Inch Nails in 2007, and a final album, "Go Away White," released in 2008 shortly before disbanding again.
+They reunited once more in late 2019 for three reunion shows in Los Angeles, California, and launched a reunion tour post pandemic which ended in 2022.